Counterfactual quantum measurements: Calculating the average over Bob's possible records

 \section{Calculating the average over Bob's possible records}

-In order to compute the final suspectation value in Eq.~(12) in the main text, one needs to average over $\both{m}$ with the appropriate probability (second factor), i.e., the conditional probability $\text{Pr}(\both{M}=\both{m}|\both{N}=\both{n})$.
+In order to compute the final suspectation value in \erf{twotermsinsuspect}, one needs to average over $\both{m}$ with the appropriate probability (second factor), i.e., the conditional probability $\text{Pr}(\both{M}=\both{m}|\both{N}=\both{n})$.
 This distribution is obtained from the unnormalized state, $\tilde{\rho}^{\past{M},\past{n}}_T$, by using methods developed in quantum state smoothing \cite{PhysRevLett.115.180407,chantasri2021unifying}.